 The production of documentaries, corporate videos, reality shows, and television news almost always requires the shooting of interviews and/or talking heads.
 This workshop has been created to help camera operators, directors, and producers take their interview shooting skills to a higher level.
 The emphasis in this course is on using small crews (1-2 people) with minimal equipment to shoot interviews that have a high-end, news-magazine-style look, as can be seen on “60 Minutes,” “Nova,” “Frontline” and other similar programs.

 This course is taught by Doug Jensen, a veteran freelance cameraman/director with over 38 years of experience shooting news, documentaries, and reality shows for major broadcast and cable networks; as well as directing and shooting hundreds of corporate videos.
-Through lectures, demonstrations, and hands-on exercises, students learn various lighting techniques and styles for traditional single-camera setups in mixed lighting situations.
+Through lectures, demonstrations, and hands-on exercises, students learn various lighting techniques and styles for traditional single-camera setups in mixed-lighting situations.
 While tungsten and fluorescent lighting are discussed during this workshop, the focus is on learning to blend state-of-the-art LED lighting with available natural light in a wide variety of real-world locations outside of the studio and classroom.

 But “lighting” is just part of the course.
 Shooting great-looking interviews require more than just placing a few lights in the right places.
 This course goes beyond just the lights themselves and covers topics such as choosing the most appropriate camera and lenses; finding the best locations; blocking the shots; dressing the set; determining the most effective camera placement; framing a pleasing and balanced composition; audio recording; hiding microphones; how to be set up and ready to roll in as little as 20-30 minutes; tips and tricks for obtaining shallow depth-of-field; applying make-up to the talent; obtaining healthy skin tones; setting the proper exposure and white balance; how to use zebras and peaking; creating custom scene files with the camera’s menus; how to ask questions that will get the sound-bites you need; and techniques for directing professional and non-professional talent.

 Anyone who is responsible for shooting interviews and/or talking heads will finish this course better equipped to obtain superior results regardless of any limitations of budget, time, or equipment.

 Instructor: Doug Jensen